-The applicability of a term MAY be restricted to a list of model elements.
-If no list is supplied, the term is not intended to be restricted in its application.
+Applicability specifies a list of model elements to which the term MAY be applied.
+If no list is supplied, the term MAY be applied to any model element.
 The list of model elements MAY be extended in future versions of the vocabulary.
 As the intended usage may evolve over time, clients SHOULD be prepared for any term to be applied to any model element and SHOULD be prepared to handle unknown values within the list of model constructs.
 Applicability is expressed using the following symbolic values:

 Symbolic Value Model Element

 Action Action

 ActionImport Action Import

 Annotation Annotation

 Apply Application of a client-side function in an annotation

 Cast Type Cast annotation expression

 Collection Entity Set or collection-valued Property or Navigation Property

 ComplexType Complex Type

 EntityContainer Entity Container

 EntitySet Entity Set

 EntityType Entity Type

 EnumType Enumeration Type

 Function Function

 FunctionImport Function Import

+Symbolic Value Model Element

 If Conditional annotation expression

 Include Reference to an Included Schema

-IsOf Type Check annotation expression
+Is0f Type Check annotation expression

 LabeledElement Labeled Element expression

 Member Enumeration Member

 NavigationProperty Navigation Property

 Null Null annotation expression

 OnDelete On-Delete Action of a navigation property

 Parameter Action of Function Parameter

-Property Property of a structured type
+Property Structural Property

 PropertyValue Property value of a Record annotation expression

 Record Record annotation expression

 Reference Reference to another CSDL document

 ReferentialConstraint Referential Constraint of a navigation property

-Symbolic Value Model Element

 ReturnType Return Type of an Action or Function

 Schema Schema

-Singleton Singleton
+Singleton Singleton or single-valued Property or Navigation Property

 Term Term

 TypeDefinition Type Definition

 UrlRef UrlRef annotation expression